openbigio/openbigio/README.md

-- 👋 Hi, I’m @openbigio
+- 👋 Hi, we are @openbigio
-- 👀 I’m interested in Big Data, Data Analytics, Data Science, Machine/Deep/Reinforcement Learning and AI, DevOps, MLOps, DataOps and GitOps.
+- 👀 We are interested in Open Soruce Software ecosystem for Big Data, Data Analytics, Data Science, Machine/Deep/Reinforcement Learning and AI.
+We embrace DevOps, MLOps, DataOps and GitOps.
+We love challenges.
 - 📫 How to reach me here.

 <!---